RaoulHeese/casimac/README.rst

   plt.legend()
   plt.show()

 Also implemented are a ``fit_transform`` method and an ``inverse_transform`` method to map the latent variables to a unit simplex and vice versa.
 These methods work only on an already fitted classifier object.
-Additional example notebooks can be found in the `examples` directory.
+Example notebooks can be found in the `examples` directory.

 📖 **Citation**